peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 <b>Returns:</b>

 A decimal number with the same value as this object but with the exponent changed.
-Signals FlagInvalid and returns NaN if an overflow error occurred, or the result can't fit the given precision without rounding.
-Signals FlagInvalid and returns NaN if the new exponent is outside of the valid range of the precision context, if it defines an exponent range.
+Signals FlagInvalid and returns NaN if the result can't fit the given precision without rounding, or if the precision context defines an exponent range and the given exponent is outside that range.

 ### RoundToIntegralExact